How to build a user onboarding strategy that grows with you

 5. Use a platform to build in-product guidance

 Creating in-product guidance can be complex—but it doesn’t have to be.
-Platforms like Chameleon make it easy to build intuitive onboarding flows and interactive experiences right inside your product.
-With Chameleon, you can deploy tooltips, modals, product tours, and hotspots that guide users step-by-step, so they discover the features that matter most.
+Platforms like Chameleon make it easy to build intuitive user onboarding flows and interactive experiences right inside your product.
+By considering the user's perspective, Chameleon allows you to deploy tooltips, modals, product tours, and hotspots that guide users step-by-step, so they discover the features that matter most.

 Want to see it in action?
 Try the interactive demo below!